-O’Connell, Attmore & Morris has significant experience assisting its clients in contesting inappropriate residential and commercial real estate property taxes.
+O’Connell, Attmore & Miller has significant experience assisting its clients in contesting inappropriate residential and commercial real estate property taxes.
 Our property tax appeal attorneys challenge incorrect or overvalued property assessments that result in unfair taxation.
 We represent clients throughout the administrative appeals process and into court, if necessary.
 We are often able to negotiate appropriate reductions in assessment values.

 Our attorneys apply their experience across relevant areas of law, including taxation, real estate development, foreclosure, bankruptcy, and appellate law, to carefully ascertain the fair value of a property, construct an appeal and bring it to the appropriate court or venue.
 Clients include homeowners, commercial property owners, and developers with properties across Connecticut and Massachusetts.